Data Storytelling: How Your Company Can Use It

 - Include the right details.
 On the flip side, this means you want to avoid the wrong ones.
 Don’t overload your audience with information right off the bat.
 By keeping your data efficient, so to speak, you can guide users toward meaningful conclusions.
 (Ex.
 This table provides too many details about each sales opportunity, but the bar chart shows the metric the department truly cares about—open opportunities—in a more visual manner.)

 - Provide the right context.
-Every set of data should relate to your organization’s larger goals, and your dashboard or data visualization should highlight the correlations between each metric and these KPIs.
+Every set of data should relate to your organization’s larger goals, and your dashboard or data visualization (a subset of data science) should highlight the correlations between each metric and these KPIs.
 (Ex.
 This chart shows actual website traffic alongside the target numbers to provide important context.)

 - Provide actionable information.
 Your audience should know why a specific chart or graph is important without any guesswork.
 Additionally, it should be easy for them to see how the data relates to their role in the organization.
 (Ex.
 It is easier for a school to act when they can see all of their education assessment scores in one view.
 Eisenhower Elementary School has a clear takeaway from this chart because they can see what they should change and what should stay the same.)